Vaginal SYSTEMIC estrogen vs vaginal LOCAL estrogen ~ what's the difference?

 Because systemic estrogen is often well absorbed through the vagina, many women require a lower dosage than what was previously applied to the skin

 The base of the prescription matters.
-Many of the FDA-approved vaginal estrogen formulations contain parabens, phthalates and other additives, which can cause irritation and other issues, so it is important to ensure that the base of your prescription is vagina friendly.
+Many of the FDA-approved vaginal estrogen formulations contain parabens, phthalates, and other additives, which can cause irritation and other issues, so it is important to ensure that the base of your prescription is vagina friendly.

-I highly recommend that if you are not interested in using systemic HRT, you consider a local vaginal estrogen (and consider local testosterone as there are loads of androgen receptors in the vulva).
+I highly recommend that if you are not interested in using systemic HRT, you consider a local vaginal estrogen (and consider local testosterone, as there are loads of androgen receptors in the vulva).

-Nearly every woman, if not all women, will ultimately experience significant changes in their vaginal/vulvar tissue that, over time, can lead to sexual symptoms, dryness, pain, recurring UTIs, incontinence, dryness, vaginal and vulvar atrophy, labial minor resorption (the labia minora atrophies so much that it disappears).
-These changes often don’t show up until a woman is in her 60s or 70s at which point it can be more difficult to repair the tissue and reverse tissue changes.
+Nearly every woman, if not all women, will ultimately experience significant changes in their vaginal/vulvar tissue that, over time, can lead to sexual symptoms, dryness, pain, recurring UTIs, incontinence, dryness, vaginal and vulvar atrophy, and labial minor resorption (the labia minora atrophies so much that it disappears).
+These changes often don’t show up until a woman is in her 60s or 70s, at which point it can be more difficult to repair the tissue and reverse tissue changes.

 I hope this helps to clarify the difference between the two.